xMoAlaa7/SD-WAN-Prototype-Network/README.md

 ### Site 200:

 Site 200 is the first service site and is the Data Center as it contains the Domain Controller.
 It includes one host computer running behind a gateway with the CSR1000v_01 (which is the WAN edge router) running as a VM instance inside a GNS3 instance and connected to the private network.
 The CSR1000v_01 has an IPS service installed that uses Cisco’s IPS Signature list.
-It’s also running the OSPF routing protocol on its LAN (Local Area Network) interface.
+It’s also running the OSPF routing protocol on its LAN interface.

 The private network includes:
 - A FortiGate FW.
     - Running the OSPF routing protocol.
     - Running several policies.
 - R1 and R2.
-    - Running HSRP (Hot Standby Router Protocol) with R1 being the active router and R2 being on standby.
+    - Running HSRP with R1 being the active router and R2 being on standby.
     - Running the OSPF routing protocol.
-    - Serving as DHCP (Dynamic Host Configuration Protocol) relay agents between the Domain Controller and users.
+    - Serving as DHCP relay agents between the Domain Controller and users.
 - A Core Switch, two Distribution Switches, and three Access Switches.
     - Users are distributed into three different VLANs having IDs 40, 50, and 60 according to which Access Switch they’re connected to.
     - The Domain Controller is under VLAN 70 connected to S7.